afpineda/SimWheelESP32-SimHub-Plugin/README.md

 For bindings to work:

-- The "Bind to current game and car" option must be checked.
+- The `✅ Bind to current game and car` option must be checked.
 - A game must be selected in SimHub.
 - A car must be selected in-game.